Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Method

 The disk of the Dragon Arc galaxy is inclined by $45$--$60\,$deg relative to the line of sight.
 After being mapped onto the image plane, the line-of-sight velocity profile exhibits a clear Doppler-shift pattern dominated by disk rotation.
 Shown in Figure~\ref{fig:MUSE_velocity}, such a profile is clearly measured from the H$\beta$ line in the archival VLT/MUSE IFU data.
 The stronger H$\alpha$ line falls outside the wavelength coverage.
 We adopt H$\beta$ as the primary kinematic tracer instead of the strong metal forbidden doublet [O III]$\lambda\lambda$4959,5007.
 The H$\beta$ line has a relatively uniform spatial distribution, adequately tracing gas kinematics throughout the entire galaxy.
 In contrast, the spatial profile of [O III] doublet is more clumpy as a high ionization parameter in the vicinity of hot stars is required to excite doubly ionized oxygen.
 Looking forward to IFU spectroscopy with JWST/NIRSpec, the redshifted $\mathrm{H}\alpha$ line will be accessible using the G140H/F070LP grating/filter combination.

+An additional practical advantage of using source galaxy nebular lines is their separation from foreground cluster light in wavelength space.
+Because the Dragon Arc and the foreground cluster are at different redshifts, the lines used for the velocity measurement appear at the source redshift rather than at the lens redshift; foreground cluster galaxies and intracluster light therefore mainly affect the local continuum level and noise, rather than directly biasing the source emission-line centroid.
+This makes the kinematic observables less susceptible to foreground light contamination than imaging-based approaches relying on broad-band surface brightness morphologies.

 Lensing by a static gravitational potential does not change the photon wavelength.
 Given the typical line widths of H{\,\sc ii} regions $\sigma_v > 1$--$10\,$km/s, the assumption of time independence is a good one.
-Thus, emission lines on the image plane on different sides of the critical curve but originated from the same region on the source plane show the same line-of-sight velocity.
+Thus, paired image-plane positions on both sides of the critical curve that map to the same source-plane region should have identical line-of-sight velocities in their emission-line spectra.

 In Figure~\ref{fig:scan_wavelength}, we examine the H$\beta$ line within the highly magnified region defined by the orange rectangle in Figure~\ref{fig:Nircam} where the critical curve intersects the arc.
 When scanning through the H$\beta$ line in wavelength space, bright regions associated with H{\,\sc ii} regions first appear on the east and west ends of the arc and progressively shift toward the critical curve from both directions.
 Bright emissions eventually disappear on the critical curve as the corresponding H{\,\sc ii} regions hide on the other side of the caustic.
 This variation in wavelength space reflects the Doppler effect across the disk, while disappearance of brightness on the critical curve is expected from the symmetry of lens map near a fold caustic.